Top blog articles

 Another thing that lenders are reluctant to entertain is the existing loan or debt of any type.
 If you can manage to pay off all the existing credit card bills and debts before you apply for a home loan, your application is more likely to be approved, and you may get better terms.

-Large savings or cash reserves:
+Keep large savings or cash reserves

 If despite poor credit score and job uncertainty, you have been slowly saving up to invest in your home, you might just get a loan anyway.
 By showing a decent level of cash reserve or savings, you assure the lender that you can pay back in easy installments without any worries.